UCSF Postgraduate Program in Pediatric Dentistry

 Program Type

-Combined University and hospital-based certificate program with a Master of Public Health (MPH) through San Jose State University or a Master of Science in Oral & Craniofacial Sciences through UCSF.
+Combined university and hospital-based certificate program with a Master of Science in Oral and Craniofacial Sciences.

 Application

 The application deadline is September 15 of the year preceding matriculation.
-Correspondence regarding application and admissions procedures should be addressed to:
+Correspondence regarding application and admissions process should be addressed to:

 University of California San Francisco